 - Max Weber

 Max Weber (1864-1920) has probably had the biggest impact on modern sociology from all German sociologists.
 Central to Weber is the development of a multitude of concepts and conceptual combinations in sentence form, which must be tested as hypotheses against the data or facts, i.e. against the statements about observed properties of a concrete phenomenon.
 This makes him, together with Emile Durkheim, the founder of sociology as a positive science.
 Weber thus saw sociology as a science that seeks to understand social action in a value-free way and to explain its more or less probable multiple causes.
-Cultural content can only be clearly reduced as intended for religious sects, otherwise not.
+Cultural content can only be clearly reduced as intended for religious sects, not in any other way.

 Weber saw in our modern time an increase in goal-rational action and a decrease in value-rational and traditional action.
 This can be seen as an elaboration of the terms Gesellschaft and Gemeinschaft of his contemporary Ferdinand Tönnies.
 Weber's rationalization is characterized by computability, efficiency, predictability, non-human technology, control over uncertainties, and irrational consequences for the individuals involved.